open-life-science/open-life-science.github.io/_posts/2024-07-22-emmy-farewell.md

 ## Scaling OLS's Finance and Operations

-With other OLS directors, Emmy was involved in scoping the [CZI grant]({% link _posts/2022-01-27-runway-to-sustainability-czi-funding.md %}) and responsible to manage the finances as we learned how to scale sustainably.
+With other OLS directors, Emmy was involved in scoping the [CZI grant]({% link _posts/2022-01-27-runway-to-sustainability-czi-funding.md %}) and responsible for managing the finances as we learned how to scale sustainably.

 As the **Director of Finance and Operations**, Emmy focused on finance management, implementing HR processes, managing microgrants, accounting, and honoraria.
 She also **led OLS's participation in the [Catalyst project](https://catalystproject.cloud/)**, supervising Tajuddeen Gwadabe (Taj), who is the Program Manager for the consortium.